rameyamey/MLTSA_RAmey/HW1/README.md

-This homework assignment reviews how to fir a line to data utilizing the Normal Equation, sklearn, and minimizing an objective function (using both L1 and Chi2).
+This homework assignment reviews how to fit a line to data utilizing the Normal Equation, sklearn, and minimizing an objective function (using both L1 and Chi2).

 Group Members: Rachel Amey and Priyanka Mondal